maerzlc/maerzlc.github.io/index.md

 ## Motivation

 My experience in consulting and engineering in different cloud environments gives me deep insights into infrastructure.
 I'm looking to focus on architecture tasks in my next role.
-Quite familiar with customer communication and leading development tasks.
+Designing integrated solutions and project work are my preference.

 ## Specializes in